-Editors and reviewers of our journals and magazines are encouraged to avoid any form of potential conflict of interest while performing their duties in concerned capacities in order to maintain the integrity of our publication ethics and raise the standard of the journal.
+Editors and reviewers of our journals are encouraged to avoid any form of potential conflict of interest while performing their duties in concerned capacities in order to maintain the integrity of our publication ethics and raise the standard of the journal.
 They are requested to follow the guidelines sent to them in the form of email communication.
 All forms of internal conflicts of interest are handled by the Chief Editor, who maintains privacy and takes appropriate measure.

 The professional independence of the editorial board members is strictly maintained by the publisher.
 The board members enjoy full autonomy in performing their scholarly duties.
 The publisher does not interfere with anything regarding this.

 Unpublished materials disclosed in a submitted paper will not be used by the editor or the members of the editorial board for their own research purposes without the author's explicit written consent.